Inverse Optimization: Theory and Applications

-Given a dataset $\{(\bhx_i, \bhy_i), \bpi_i\}_{i=1}^N$,~\citet{chen2021inverse} estimate $\btheta$ using IOL with the Multiplicative Weights Update rule (see Section \ref{subsec:online_learning}).
-While we could use batch-mode data-driven methods, the online learning approach is desirable for tractability as each decision data point is defined within a different mixed integer forward problem.
-The authors show in a case study with an online retailer that the calibrated model can reproduce the decisions of experts. \end{itemize}
+Given a dataset $\{(\bhx_i, \bhy_i), \bpi_i\}_{i=1}^N$,~\citet{chen2021inverse} estimate $\btheta$ using Inverse Online Learning with the Multiplicative Weights Update rule (see Section \ref{subsec:online_learning}).
+The authors show in a case study with an online retailer that the calibrated model can reproduce many ``expert" decisions.

-\paragraph{Agent modeling and policy.} Third party decision-makers such as urban planners or public agencies use decision data to build agent models that help guide investment and policy decisions.
-We mention several examples below leveraging inverse optimization in this context.
-The agent models (i.e., forward problems) in these examples are all mixed integer linear problems.
-This literature \citep{ref:chow_12, kang2013location, chow2015activity, chow2014activity, you2016inverse}, which predates the recent IOL literature, employs an algorithm (i.e., the method of successive averages) that closely resembles IOL with an inverse optimization oracle (see Section \ref{subsec:online_learning}).
-Since the agent model is an integer program, the oracle uses the cutting plane algorithm discussed in Section \ref{subsec:integer}.

-\begin{itemize} \item \textbf{Household activity:} Mixed integer programming models of household activity describe spatiotemporal travel patterns of individuals throughout a given day, for example, when going to work, dine, and shop.
-Inverse optimization has been used to calibrate these models using real household survey data from cities in North America \citep{ref:chow_12,kang2013location,chow2015activity,chow2014activity}.
-These calibrated models are used to evaluate the effects of new constraints on activity patterns or new investments in infrastructure and transit options.